mesosphere/dcos-docs-site/pages/services/edge-lb/1.2/release-notes/index.md

   * Removed unnecessary tooling regarding iptables, syslogd, etc.
   * Now only necessary artifacts are copied into the container during the build (i.e., no more Dockerfile)
   * Verbose when copying files during the container start

-## Bug Fixes

-* In DC/OS 1.11.3 EE (strict mode), non-superuser access needed to Edge-LB pool logs
-* EdgeLB – default template for SNI is incorrect
-* Edgelb should ignore terminal but not ack'ed tasks from Mesos when subscribing.
-* Edge-LB pool is unable to launch additional load balancer tasks
-* Edge LB pool can not deploy if app and secret are under namespace/group

 ## Known Limitations